-- Penn Foster Career School.
+- Penn Foster College.
 Students in Colorado interested in this career but without access to one of the few campus programs for opticians can choose online learning.
 Penn Foster offers a comprehensive course teaching the basic skills needed to be hired in an entry-level position.
 Students are also prepared to take and pass the national certification exams for opticians.

 Optician Training and Certification in Colorado